 “You look at All’s Well with new eyes.
 A striking piece of work.” – ★★★★ The Independent

 “it is undoubtedly a success, turning a morally murky play into a celebration of female strength and tenacity – and giving us a bloody good time while doing it.” – ★★★★ TimeOut

 “Theo Vidgen’s score provides an aptly jumpy backdrop for what Hannah Ringham’s droll, gurn-free Clown calls ‘these irregular times’ as she knowingly eyeballs us.
 The real world spills onto the stage, as Helena dresses in a corset as if for battle.
 Blisteringly Good” – ★★★★ The Stage

-The show is running until the 3rd March, click the link to book tickets.
+The show is running until the 3rd March.